equinor/ert/docs/reference/configuration/keywords.rst

 :ref:`SUMMARY  <summary>`                                               NO                                                                      Add summary variables for internalization
 :ref:`SURFACE <surface>`                                                NO                                                                      Surface parameter read from RMS IRAP file
 :ref:`TIME_MAP  <time_map>`                                             NO                                                                      Ability to manually enter a list of dates to establish report step <-> dates mapping
-:ref:`UMASK <umask>`                                                    NO                                                                      DEPRECATED: Control the permissions on files created by ERT
 :ref:`UPDATE_LOG_PATH  <update_log_path>`                               NO                                      update_log                      Summary of the update steps are stored in this directory
 :ref:`UPDATE_PATH  <update_path>`                                       NO                                                                      Modify a UNIX path variable like LD_LIBRARY_PATH
 :ref:`WORKFLOW_JOB_DIRECTORY  <workflow_job_directory>`                 NO                                                                      Directory containing workflow jobs